KrumpetPirate/AAXtoMP3/README.md

 To make AAXtoMP3 use the additional data, specify the **--use-audible-cli-data**
 flag: it expects the cover and the chapter files (and the voucher, if converting an aaxc file) to be in the same location of the AAX file.
 The naming of these files must be the one set by audible-cli.
+When converting aaxc files, the variable is automatically set, so be sure to follow the instructions in this paragraph.

 For more information on how to use the `audible-cli` package, check out the git page [audible-cli](https://github.com/mkb79/audible-cli).